 Certificate of Insurance

-The City of Parkland is requesting that all Contractors, including Sub-Contractors if applicable, currently conducting business or performing services at any of the city’s properties submit a Certificate of Insurance prior to commencement of any work.
+The City of Parkland is requesting that all Vendors/Contractors, including Sub-Contractors if applicable, currently conducting business or performing services at any of the city’s properties submit a Certificate of Insurance prior to commencement of any work.
 The required insurance coverage shall be issued by an insurance company authorized and licensed to do business in the State of Florida, with the minimum rating of B+ or better, in accordance with the latest edition of A.M.
 Best’s Insurance Guide.
 The city requires the following minimum insurance provisions from Contractors, Sub-Contractors and Suppliers:

 - Commercial General Liability: Coverage shall have minimum limits of $1,000,000 per occurrence, combined single limit for bodily injury liability and property damage liability.
 This shall include premises and/or operations; independent contractors; products and completed operations and contractual liability.